In a Microsoft 365 organization, user accounts may require deactivation for various reasons, including employee departures or security considerations.

 Your security team may require you to identify Who disabled a user account in Microsoft 365 and When this action occurred.
 To access this information, you must review the Unified Audit logs in the Microsoft Purview Portal.
 These logs contain the data necessary for tracking user account deactivation.

 User and administrative activities within various Microsoft 365 services are documented and stored in the unified audit log.
 These records can be queried and extracted into Excel files for in-depth analysis.
 Auditing is typically enabled by default in Microsoft 365.
-However, the duration for which the audit logs are retained depends on whether you have an Audit (Standard) or Audit (Premium) license.
+However, the duration of audit logs retention depends on whether you have an Audit (Standard) or Audit (Premium) license.

 To verify whether auditing is enabled for your organization, you can use the PowerShell cmdlet Get-AdminAuditLogConfig | Format-List UnifiedAuditLogIngestionEnabled.